Real Estate Property Website Strategy: Converting Buyers to Leads

 For lead generation, build your own.
 Zillow is crowded.
 Your own site allows you to qualify, build trust, and control follow-up.
 Use Zillow to reach people, but send them to your site for conversion.

-Q: How important is mobile optimization for real estate sites?
+Q: How important is mobile optimisation for real estate sites?

 Critical.
 70%+ of home searches are mobile.
 Your site must be mobile-first.
 Listings, photos, and CTAs must work perfectly on mobile.